ianwald4014/Optimization-of-Flight-Routes/README.md

 ## Overview

-This project simulates imaginary flight routes and visualizes these routes on a map of the continental United States.
-The simulation generates various flight paths, including routes with one or two stops, and calculates metrics such as flight time, operational cost, maintenance cost, and net profit.
-The goal is to optimize flight routes by identifying and replacing "bad" routes and adjusting others as needed.
+Simulating imaginary flight routes and visualizes these routes on a map of the continental United States.
+The simulation generates various flight routes and calculates various metrics.
+The goal is to optimize flight routes by reducing distance, maximizing profitability, and to search and replacing "bad proftiable" routes.

 The procedure might be seen as this flowchart: